-The Climate-KIC Accelerator is the only EU accelerator programme focused on climate impact by cleantech commercialisation - now coming to more regions across Europe!
+The EIT Climate-KIC Accelerator is the only EU accelerator programme focused on climate impact by cleantech commercialisation - now coming to more countries across Europe.

 This edition of our start-up Accelerator is open for applications for start-ups in our EIT Regional Innovation Scheme (EIT RIS) countries:

 • Bulgaria • Cyprus • Estonia

 • Latvia • Malta • Portugal

 You can also apply if you from one of the following countries, but you have to make sure that you can attend all compulsory programme components in one of the above nine countries: Croatia, Greece, Lithuania, Albania, Bosnia and Herzegovina, Macedonia, Moldova, Montenegro.

 EIT Climate-KIC Accelerator: where great ideas grow into great businesses

 What is in it for you?

 Financial support up to 50,000 EUR per team (depending on stage)